ganhammar/GraphQL.EntityFrameworkCore.Helpers/documentation/Filters.md

 # Filters

-Filters can be used by the client to limit the amount data returned for a collection or a connection.
+Filters can be used by the client to filter data in a collection or a connection.
 The clients can filter a specific column by a specific value or have a value that applies to all filterable columns.

 ## Setup
 Add the `IsFilterable`-attribute to columns that should be filterable.